mustafaorkuncoskun/mustafaorkuncoskun/README.md

 - ⚡ Passion: Bringing complex data flows to life with real-time dashboards
 - 🎯 Focus: Performance, scalability, and delivering seamless user experiences
-- 🛠️ Day-to-day: Building seamless integrations using Next.js, Tailwind CSS, React, and Appwrite
+- 📅 Day-to-day: Starting my mornings with code reviews and design discussions, then diving into feature development, debugging, and performance tuning—often fueled by coffee and continuous collaboration
 - 🚀 Goal: Driving business impact and learning growth through innovative projects
 - 🌱 Always learning: Rapidly exploring and adopting new libraries and technologies

 ---